meyer-ballchasing/Loader/README.md

 ### Simple

-If running docker Direct is too confusing, alternatively you copy the included `run.ps1` file to the root directory of your replay files.
+If running docker Direct is too confusing, alternatively you can copy the included `run.ps1` file to the root directory of your replay files.
 This will automatically use the location of `run.ps1` as the current directory for your conveneince

 ```Powershell
 PS C:\SomeFolder> .\run.ps1 [args]